Consider Source Mogul

 How Many Websites Does Tactical Arbitrage Scan?

 Tactical Arbitrage lets you analyze almost 1000 retail websites.
 Users can choose product categories, product variations, calculate ROI, and source products, all from a single hub.
+It’s like OAXray, but super-charged.

 Is There A Tactical Arbitrage Discount Code?